jo2lxq/wafl/README.md

 2. [WAFL-ViT](./WAFL-ViT/): WAFL with Vision Transformer for image recognition.
 3. [WAFL-DETR](./WAFL-DETR/): WAFL with Detection Transformer for object detection.
 4. [WAFL-YOLO](./WAFL-YOLO/): WAFL with YOLOv9 for object detection.
+4. [WAFL-Whisper](./WAFL-Whisper/): WAFL with Whisper for speech recognition.

 ## What is WAFL?